Zeh237/Superstore-Data-Analytics/README.md

-# Sales Analytics Dashboard
+# Superstore Data Analytics Dashboard

-A Flask-based web application providing interactive dashboards for analyzing sales data across various dimensions like time, geography, categories, and customer segments.
+A Flask-based web application providing interactive dashboards for analyzing superstore sales data across various dimensions like time, geography, categories, and customer segments.

 ## Table of Contents
 - [About](#about)